 Poses for men like this one can often work well from different perspectives.
 Stand with your camera so you are side on to your model.
 Then come around a little more in front of him, to about a forty-five-degree angle.

 Be careful he still looks good when you move around directly in front of him.
+This is one of our favorite male model poses!

 7. Soft Look Away